 This survey was a continuation of NASA's phased program of identifying, evaluating, and protecting cultural resources at WFF.
 The survey built upon the 2004 HRES Report that recorded resources built before 1956.
 The 2011 survey documented a total of 76 facilities at WFF dating between 1956 and 1965 and was completed in three stages.
 First, archival research was conducted to create a historic context of the facility; second, a field survey was completed to gather information on the architectural design, construction, and integrity of the resources; and third, archival research and field survey information were analyzed to determine the eligibility of each resource for inclusion in the National Register of Historic Places (NRHP), both individually and as a historic district.
 All buildings and structures were documented in accordance with the Virginia Department of Historic Resource's (VDHR) standards and guidelines and evaluated to determine potential significance in accordance with the National Register Criteria for Evaluation.
 The survey did not identify any National Register-eligible districts.
 The surveyed resources were recommended not individually eligible for inclusion in the National Register because each lacks significance and/or integrity.

 An ICRMP was completed for WFF as an internal management and compliance plan designed to assist NASA in meeting its obligations under Section 110 of the NHPA.
 The ICRMP outlines how WFF will manage its cultural resources as an integral part of the existing framework of its operations and mission and is designed to provide a program that will facilitate cultural resources coordination, planning and compliance activities.
 The WFF ICRMP provides procedures and recommendations for cultural resource management that are specific to WFF.
 It identifies current administrative, operations, planning, and maintenance decision-making processes that may affect cultural resources at WFF.
 It recommends strategies for maintaining those resources and complying with Federal, State and NASA regulations.
 The ICRMP is intended to be a dynamic tool that is reviewed and updated as conditions, goals, and objectives change over time.
-It may be updated as agency-level guidance, now in preparation by NASA's Federal Preservation Officer, becomes available.
+The ICRMP is scheduled to be updated in the fall of 2020.

-Historic Resources Survey and Eligibility Report – Anticipated March, 2018
+Historic Resources Survey and Eligibility Report – June, 2018

-In the fall of 2017, an additional survey was initiated, continuing NASA's phased program of identifying, evaluating, and protecting cultural resources at WFF.
-This version of WFF’s efforts to identify potential historic resources builds upon the 2004 and 2011 HRES Reports.
-The 2018 survey documents an additional 51 facilities at WFF dating between 1965 and 1981.
-NASA is consulting with SHPO on its determination that none of these 51 facilities have been determined to be historic.
+An additional survey was completed in June 2018, continuing NASA's phased program of identifying, evaluating, and protecting cultural resources at WFF.
+This version of WFF's efforts to identify potential historic resources builds upon the 2004 and 2011 HRES Reports.
+The 2018 survey documented an additional 51 facilities at WFF dating between 1965 and 1981.
+The SHPO agreed with NASA's determination that none of the 51 facilities were historic.